 “Making presentations improved my basic skills in internet search and I have an idea how to prepare a PowerPoint presentation now.
 Also I improved my knowledge in arranging the sentences.
 Using prepositions.”
 Rafif (Arabic)

 “I appreciated the opportunity was given to me and the attention to my presentation by all my zoom group.”
 Chiara (Italian)

 “I think that preparing a presentation while learning English has contributed a lot to me.”

 ”I learned new words while researching the subject.
 Having the correct sentence helps improve grammar.”
 Nazli (Turkish)

-All presentations created by our learners can be viewed on our Submissions page.
+All presentations created by our learners can be viewed on our Contributions page.
 You can also see our current EAL class schedule here.